yassirbrh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	It contains description for every script file made for each task in this project.
 SCRIPTS :
 	0-hello_world : script that prints "Hello, World", followed by a new line to the standard output.
+	1-confused_smiley : script that displays a confused smiley.